Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Introduction

 \section{Introduction}

-Recent large language models (LLMs) have demonstrated unprecedented few-shot learning capability when presented with in-context training examples~\cite{brown2020language,wei2022chain,dong2022survey}.
-Yet, such a capability is often combined with a large-scale model that is expensive for deployment~\cite{brown2020language,chowdhery2022palm,chatgpt}.
-Moreover, during inference time, the context containing demonstrations needs to be concatenated with every test input, which further increases computational burdens.
-Therefore, developing a small language model with the help of LLMs is one of the alternative solutions.

-To effectively leverage the power of LLMs, previous research first generates new data with LLMs hinted by few-shot demonstrations, and then fine-tune a small pre-trained language model with the augmented dataset for better few-shot performance~\cite{yoo2021gpt3mix,sahu2022data,auggpt,lin-etal-2023-selective}.
-The small model can then be deployed offline without further LLM queries, and therefore improve inference efficiency.
-However, these methods usually prompt LLMs to wildly generate new examples without proper control, which hinders the informativeness of generated data and might induce spurious correlation.
-As shown Figure~\ref{fig:intro} (left), generated data without control have high variation and thus hard to be learned by small models.
+Prompting large language models (LLMs) for data augmentation has recently become a common practice in few-shot natural language processing (NLP) tasks.
+Existing methods~\cite{yoo2021gpt3mix,sahu2022data,auggpt,lin-etal-2023-selective} typically first generate new task-specific data with LLMs hinted by few-shot demonstrations and then fine-tune a (small) pre-trained language model with the augmented dataset for better performance.
+The same augmented data can be also incorporated into in-context learning (ICL) \cite{li2023dail,dong2023icl_survey}.
+However, these augmentation methods usually prompt LLMs to generate new examples \emph{wildly} without proper control, which hinders the informativeness of generated data and might induce spurious correlation.
+As shown in Figure~\ref{fig:intro} (left), the generated data without control has no clear pattern and could even possibly mislead the fine-tuning or ICL under few-shot supervision.

-In this paper, we investigate a more controlled and efficient generation.
-Our motivation is attribute manipulation in computer vision \cite{gan_manipulation, latent_semantics} where attributes are manipulated in the latent space of the encoder to reconstruct new instances.
-A similar idea has been proposed in the language domain to manipulate task-specific semantics (e.g. sentiment) while preserving the original meaning of sentence~\cite{kruengkrai-2019-learning,flipda}.
-As shown in Figure~\ref{fig:intro}, controlled attribute manipulation can efficiently find accurate decision boundaries since (1) we directly manipulate along the direction of task-specific attributes. and (2) maintain the rest of the attributes as before.
+In this paper, we propose a controllable data augmentation for few-shot text mining.
+The general idea is to generate new data from existing examples by only tweaking the user-provided, task-specific attribute, e.g., sentiment polarity or topic in movie reviews.
+Intuitively, as shown in Figure~\ref{fig:intro}, one can expect that this approach can efficiently find the decision boundary because we (1) directly manipulate along the direction of task-specific attributes and (2) maintain the rest of the attributes as before.

-Applying attribute manipulation for language is challenging due to two main reasons: (1) It is difficult to select a set of attributes.
-Sentences often contain various attributes (e.g. topic, emotion, intent) which might be different for each domain or dataset.
-Simply using a set of pre-defined attributes is labor-intensive and limited.
-(2) Reconstructing sentences with manipulated attributes requires a high-level understanding of semantics.
-Previous methods rely on random masking to reconstruct sentences~\cite{flipda} which significantly degrades the diversity and plausibility of generated sentences.